-Learn about the health benefits of running, as shared by Dr Darren Tay from Singapore General Hospital.
+Learn about the health benefits of running, as shared by Associate Professor Darren Tay from the Department of Orthopaedic Surgery at Singapore General Hospital (SGH).

 You don’t need to be a marathon runner to enjoy the health benefits of running.
-Even running for 20 minutes three times a week will get your heart pumping and give your muscles a good workout.
+Even running for 20 minutes daily (or 150 minutes of moderate-to-vigorous physical activity per week) will get your heart pumping and give your muscles a good workout.
 Moreover, running is almost free, save for the cost of a pair of good running shoes.

 As a moderate to vigorous aerobic exercise, running offers many physiological, psychological and cardiovascular health benefits, even for a recreational runner.